rcapraro/go-fsm/README.md

 Based on Go switch statement

 ## Complex FSM
-This version allows the execution of events with a context (ie a struct containing some data to passe to the next State)
+This version allows the execution of events with a context (ie a struct containing some data to pass to the next State)